Body of Evidence (1993 film): Plot

-Footage from Marsh’s home video reveals that he had an affair with his secretary, Joanne Braslow, who is a key witness against Carlson.
-He also had previously left Braslow more money in his will before beginning his relationship with Carlson.
+Footage from Marsh's home video reveals that he had an affair with his secretary, Joanne Braslow, who is a key witness against Rebecca.
+He also had previously left Joanne more money in his will before beginning his relationship with Rebecca.
 She says that she was hurt but she loved him and would never hurt him.
 However, there is evidence that she bought the murder weapon.
-Carlson suggests to Dulaney that the secretary tried to frame her, but he is now less sure of her innocence in the crime.
+Rebecca suggests to Frank that the secretary tried to frame her, but he is now less sure of her innocence in the crime.

-Carlson takes the stand and her surprising testimony that Roston had an affair with another man convinces the jury, which acquits her.
-Before leaving court, she mockingly thanks Dulaney indicating that she may be guilty after all.
+Rebecca takes the stand and her surprising testimony that Roston had an affair with another man convinces the jury, which acquits her.
+Before leaving court, she mockingly thanks Frank and indicates that she is guilty after all.

-Dulaney visits Carlson's home and overhears an incriminating conversation between her and Marsh's doctor, Alan Paley.
+Frank still cannot resist going to Rebecca's home, where he overhears an incriminating conversation between her and Marsh's doctor, Alan Paley.
 He confronts the co-conspirators, realizing that it was Paley who supplied the fatal dose of cocaine.
-Carlson is unconcerned about his discovery, but Paley is upset to find out that she was sleeping with Dulaney as well.
-Paley realizes she does not care about him and becomes enraged when she tells him she has already forgotten him.
+Rebecca is amused by Frank's discovery of her manipulating him, but Paley is shocked to learn that she was in a sexual relationship with Frank as well.
+Rebecca mocks both men, bluntly acknowledging that she used her sexual prowess to control and humiliate both of them, as well as Marsh.
+Paley realizes she does not care about him and becomes enraged.

-After a struggle with Dulaney who tries to save Carlson, Paley shoots her twice.
+After a struggle with Frank who tries to save Rebecca, Paley shoots her twice.
 She plunges from a window to her death.
 Paley is arrested for murdering her.

-Before leaving the scene with his wife to repair their relationship, Dulaney then tells Garret he should've won the case with Garrett replying: "I did".
+Before leaving the scene with his wife to repair their relationship, Frank then tells Garret he should've won the case with Garrett replying: "I did".